 We’re going to start by exploring what a coding bootcamp actually is, and why you should take one if you’re interested in dipping your toe in the programming world.
-Then, we’ll look at the different criteria you should use when deciding how to choose a free coding bootcamp, and give you a list of the 11 best free coding bootcamps out there right now.
+Then, we’ll look at the different criteria you should use when deciding how to choose one, and give you a list of the 11 best free coding bootcamps out there at the moment.

 If you want to read one of these sections first, or you’re excited to get to the bootcamp list, you can jump ahead by using the clickable menu: